alexito4/slox/README.md

 - [ ] 11. [**Resolving and Binding**](http://www.craftinginterpreters.com/resolving-and-binding.html) (COMING SOON)
 - [ ] 12. [**Classes**](http://www.craftinginterpreters.com/classes.html) (COMING SOON)
 - [ ] 13. [**Inheritance**](http://www.craftinginterpreters.com/inheritance.html) (COMING SOON)

+# Tests

+I integrated Bob tests in order to be able to make sure this implementation behaves in the same way as the original implementation.
+You can find the [test](https://github.com/alexito4/slox/tree/master/test) in this project with the `test.py` [script modified](https://github.com/alexito4/slox/blob/master/tools/test.py) to work with this project.
+You can also find a [diff](https://github.com/alexito4/slox/blob/master/tools/test_patch.diff) with the main modifications.

 # Author